-'You Just Get Written Off:' One Inmate On Life On Rikers During The Pandemic
+'You Just Get Written Off': One Inmate On Life On Rikers During The Pandemic

-'You Just Get Written Off:' One Inmate On Life On Rikers During The Pandemic
+'You Just Get Written Off': One Inmate On Life On Rikers During The Pandemic

 As the coronavirus outbreak continues to spread, prisons and jails remain some of the most vulnerable places for its transmission.